NewsLive Participation of Azorean Houses in the Salon de Vacances Exhibition

 The Association of Azorean Houses was present at t ...

 The 2013 Sanjoanina Festival will take place betwe ...

 Born from the sea, the mountain of Pico rises up to the sky, beyond the clouds.
-Around the mountain, there is just the blue of the sky and of the ocean and the green spots of the islands that are dominated by the mountain’s altitude.
-This is Pico, the volcanic cone that the human hand transformed into vineyards and orchards, erupting from the dark lava...
+Around the mountain, there is only the blue of the sky and the ocean, and the green spots of the islands, dominated by the mountain’s altitude.
+This is Pico Island, a volcanic cone that the human hand transformed into vineyards and orchards, erupting from the dark lava...